 This requirement does not apply.
-The subject property is not located in the described zoning district.
-Nonetheless, the facility would not exceed the height of 32'-3".
+The subject property is not located in the IG zoning district.
+Nonetheless, the facility would not exceed the height of 30 feet.

 7. The applicant shall submit written documentation demonstrating that the emissions from the proposed project are within the limits set by the Federal Communications Commission.